 Viruses effectively hijack the host's cells to replicate and the rate of replication is governed by the animal's physiology (Duguid et al., 1978).
-As most fish are poikilothermic (Bond, 1996) their physiology is largely governed by the temperature of their surrounding environment and warmer water will mean the animals will have a faster metabolism, which in turn will lead to increased viral replication within the host.
-It is worth pointing out again that, assuming the animal is not at its thermal limit, the fishes immune system will be operating more effectively and may well overcome the infection as described above.
+As most fish are poikilothermic (Bond, 1996) their physiology is largely governed by the temperature of their surrounding environment and warmer water will mean the animals will have a faster metabolism, which in turn could lead to increased viral replication within the host.
+It is worth pointing out again that, assuming the animal is not at its thermal limit, the fishes' immune system will be operating more effectively and may well overcome the infection as described above.

-Some viruses can only infect their host during a very narrow temperature window (usually 10-12 °C for most viruses currently of interest in Scotland [Bricknell et al., 2006; Skall et al., 2005a; Skall et al., 2005b; Einer-jensen et al., 2004; Bowden 2003; Park & Reno 2005; Bowden et al., 2002; Kollner et al., 2002; Jarp et al., 1996 and Stangeland et al., 1996]) so an increased temperature regime may shorten this window as spring warming of water may well be increased reducing the period when infection can take place.
+Some viruses can only infect their host during a very narrow temperature window (usually 10-12°C for most viruses currently of interest in Scotland (Jarp et al., 1996; Stangeland et al., 1996; Bowden et al., 2002; Kollner et al., 2002; Bowden, 2003; Einer-Jensen et al., 2004; Park and Reno, 2005; Skall et al., 2005a,b; Bricknell et al., 2006a) so an increased temperature regime may shorten this window as spring warming of water may well be increased reducing the period when infection can take place.
 Conversely cooling of the aquatic environment in autumn may be slower and the autumn infectious window may well increase in duration.
 This may result in a change in the seasonal distribution of diseases and it may well allow the pathogens to encounter new hosts as their duration in the aquatic environment is different from today.
 For example an increased infectious window in the autumn may mean that autumn migrating fish such as the critically endangered smelt may encounter pathogens that it does not normally meet.